johnstamps2020/documentation-portal/README.md

 # Set up local env

 Use the following environment variables.
-Private keys etc. are not listed below, so you need get them from Password Vault.
+Private keys etc. are not listed below, so you need to get them from Password Vault.

 OKTA_DOMAIN=https://guidewire-hub.oktapreview.com
 OKTA_CLIENT_ID=